gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 This application is used in the course Web Programming, taught by Rodrigo Martins Pagliares and Fellipe Guilherme Rey de Souza at the undergraduate Computer Science course at UNIFAL-MG - Brazil.

-You can try the the webapplication without configuring the backend and a MySQL database.
+You can try the the web application without configuring the backend and a MySQL database.
 The front-end is self-contained and can be used to perform simple CRUD operations on products table upon logging in.
 The data is stored and retrieved from LocalStorage.
 New users can register themselves.

 ## What the students neeed to do in this assignment?